alexeymhv/adop-cartridges-cookbook/_docs/recipes/git-clone.md

 In our case we will clone the master branch of the _spring-petclinic_ repository stored in Gerrit.

-_Don't forget to use the necessary **build wrappers** in order to clean the Jenkins workspace and to provide the required credentials._
+_Don't forget to use the necessary **build wrappers** in order to clean the Jenkins workspace and to provide the required credentials that will be used when cloning the repository._

 ```
 buildAppJob.with {